Particular/NServiceBus.RavenDB/README.md

 ## Running the tests

-Running the tests requires RavenDB 4.2 and an environment variable named `CommaSeparatedRavenClusterUrls` containing the connection URLs, separated by commas if testing a cluster.
+Running the tests requires RavenDB 4.2 available on `localhost:8080` or an environment variable named `CommaSeparatedRavenClusterUrls` containing the connection URLs, separated by commas if testing a cluster.
 The tests can be run with a RavenDB server hosted on a Docker container.